LBF38/LBF38.github.io/src/content/cv/work_experiences/aveva_internship.en.md

 **{title} at [AVEVA](https://aveva.com)**

-Web development on AVEVA MES products such as AVEVA Work Tasks.
-Experience on vanilla HTML/CSS/JS and SQL stored procedures.
+Web development on [AVEVA MES](https://www.aveva.com/fr-fr/products/manufacturing-execution-system/) products such as [AVEVA Work Tasks](https://www.aveva.com/fr-fr/products/work-tasks/).

+This was an opportunity for me to deepen my skills in pure HTML/CSS/JS and to learn SQL stored procedures.
+The aim of this integration work was to modify the interfaces of the AVEVA software to integrate customer requirements.
+In addition, it was important to retrieve the relevant data relating to their needs in order to improve the visualisation.

+This work placement in Spain was also an opportunity to speak English and Spanish on a daily basis.